GSA/icsp/_pages/products/index.md

 <p>The U.S. Federal statistical system collaborates on the development of several periodic and one-time reports,
 publications, presentations, and other products in an effort to promote understanding of its initiatives, priorities, budgets, and activities.
 The Federal statistical system also collaborates in the development of shared infrastructure, tools, and other resources to support data users across government, academia, businesses, and the general public in data discovery, requesting access to confidential data, and providing secure environments for such data access.
-See below for such resources and products — grouped by the entity from which they are developed — as well as community news.
-Products on this page are grouped by the entity from which they are published.</p>
+See below for such resources and products — grouped by the entity from which they are developed — as well as community news.</p>

 <h2 class="font-serif-lg" id="community-news">Community News and Upcoming Events</h2>